 To assemble you’ll scoop 2 tablespoons of topping into the bottom of each muffin tin, then add a slice of pineapple and a maraschino cherry, then finally top with cake batter.
 Be sure to only fill the molds 3/4 of the way up!
 Otherwise you will have an oven mess to clean up, and ain’t nobody have time for that 😉

-Perfect for parties, barbecues, and baby showers, this recipe for mini pineapple upside-down cakes is definitely going to be in high rotation this Spring!
+Perfect for parties, barbecues, and baby showers, these pineapple upside-down minis are definitely going to be in high rotation this Spring!

 If you try this recipe, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on Instagram!
 Seeing your kitchen creations makes my day. ♥

 Mini Pineapple Upside-Down Cakes

 These Mini Pineapple Upside-Down Cakes are simple, sweet, and sure to put a smile on everyone's face!